mollie/api-documentation/source/reference/v2/balances-api/get-balance.rst

        .. type:: amount object

-     - The total amount that is in the process of being transferred from your balance to its destination, either because of a scheduled payout or because of a manually triggered payout.
+     - The total amount that is in the process of being transferred from your balance to its destination, either because of an automatically scheduled transfer or because of a manually triggered transfer.

        .. list-table::
           :widths: auto